esphome/esphome-docs/esphomeyaml/components/binary_sensor/index.rst

 ``binary_sensor.is_on`` / ``binary_sensor.is_off Condition
 **********************************************************

-This :ref:`config-condition <condition>` passes if the given binary sensor is on/off.
+This :ref:`condition <config-condition>` passes if the given binary sensor is on/off.

 .. code-block:: yaml